-This is a smooth, melt-in-your-mouth fudge.
-Creamy and chocolatey with a hint of toffee… your sweet cravings will most definitely be satisfied!
+This easy fudge is smooth and will melt in your mouth.
+Creamy and chocolatey with a hint of toffee… your sweet cravings will be sorted!

 CHOCOLATE CHERRY FUDGE

-Step 1.)
+1.)
 Line a square 18cm cake tin with baking paper and grease well.
-Fill a small bowl with cold water and a few blocks of ice and keep it handy.
+Fill a small bowl with cold water and a few blocks of ice to keep handy.

-Step 3.)
-Bring the mixture to the boil, still over a very low heat while stirring continuously.
-It’s important to keep stirring as the mixture can catch on the bottom of the pan and burn in seconds.
+3.)
+Bring the mixture to the boil, still over a low heat while stirring continuously.
+It is important to keep stirring as the mixture can catch on the bottom of the pan and burn very quickly.
 Allow to boil for 2-3 minutes (it should darken slightly), then carefully drop a teaspoonful of the boiling mixture into the bowl of cold water.
-You should be able to press the syrup together into a soft ball, if not boil the mixture for another few minutes and test again.
+You should be able to press the syrup together into a soft ball, if not boil the mixture for another few minutes before testing it again.

-Step 4.)
+4.)
 Take the pan off the heat and add the chocolate, butter and vanilla extract.
-Stir until the chocolate and butter have melted and the mixture is smooth, then add in the cherries.
+Stir until the chocolate and butter have melted and the mixture is smooth.
+Stir in the cherries.

 5.)
 Tip the fudge into your prepared tin and press down lightly into an even layer.
 Cover and leave to cool and harden.
 Once the fudge is set you can cut it into squares.
 Store in an airtight container.